 • Genre Conventions

-In addition to the scoring criteria for the project, ScreenCraft may conduct interviews and send questionnaires to learn more about the entrant, their voice, perspective, and goals to help identify the winning projects.
-Selected Finalist projects are read by the industry jury who votes for their favorite projects at their sole discretion.
+In addition to the scoring criteria for the script, ScreenCraft may conduct interviews and send questionnaires to learn more about the entrant, their voice, perspective, and goals to help identify the winning projects.
+Top projects are read by the industry jury who votes for their favorite scripts at their sole discretion.

 Mentorship Selection: